 “fierce and fine tuned…history in the making” (Bay Area Reporter)

-Outrageously popular, artistically outstanding, powerful and always delicious … The Fresh Meat Festival is the nation’s premiere transgender and queer performance festival.
-This year, Fresh Meat celebrates its 10th Anniversary with a BANG and an all-star lineup!
+Outrageously popular, artistically outstanding, powerful and always delicious – The Fresh Meat Festival is the nation’s premiere transgender and queer performance festival.
+This year, Fresh Meat celebrates its big move into the gorgeous Brava Theater with an all-star lineup!

-Special guests top a massive 10th Anniversary lineup including Vogue Evolution (New York), same-sex ballroom world champions Robbie Tristan and Willem DeVries (Los Angeles), trapeze superstar Cohdi Harrell (New Mexico), Sean Dorsey Dance, the Gay Asian Pacific Alliance Men’s Chorus, Na Lei Hulu I Ka Wekiu, Shawna Virago, StormMiguel Florez, Natasha Muse, Emily Leap and Amir Rabiyah.
-Nightly lineup at www.freshmeatproductions.org.
+Special guests top an extraordinary lineup including Emily Vasquez and Vogue Evolution (New York), MISS BARBIE Q, same-sex ballroom world champion Willem DeVries (Los Angeles), trapeze superstar Cohdi Harrell (New Mexico), Sean Dorsey Dance, Shawna Virago, Taiko Ren, StormMiguel Florez, Natasha Muse and many more!
+Info at www.freshmeatproductions.org.

 Fresh Meat Productions builds community through the arts by creating, presenting and touring year-round transgender arts programs.
 We are the first and only organization of our kind in the nation.
 Fresh Meat’s programs include the annual Fresh Meat Festival of transgender and queer performance, Sean Dorsey Dance’s local and touring performances, and media arts events.
 Founded by Artistic Director Sean Dorsey, Fresh Meat Productions celebrates our Tenth Anniversary Season this year!

-Sean Dorsey Dance - Sean Dorsey is a San Francisco choreographer, dancer and writer.
+Sean Dorsey Dance – Sean Dorsey is a San Francisco choreographer, dancer and writer.
 He has been awarded two Isadora Duncan Dance Awards and the Goldie Award for Performance.
-He was recently named one of the nation’s top “25 to Watch” by Dance Magazine.
-Sean Dorsey Dance has been named “San Francisco’s Best Dance/Performance Company” (SF Weekly), and Dorsey’s suite of dances Lou was named one of the “Top Dances of 2009” (SF Bay Guardian).
+He has been named “San Francisco’s Best Dance/Performance Company” (SF Weekly) and named one of the nation’s “Top 25 to Watch” by Dance Magazine.
+Sean Dorsey Dance’s show Uncovered: The Diary Project was named one of the “Top Dances of The Year” (SF Bay Guardian).

-Dorsey isthe founder and Artistic Director of Fresh Meat Productions, the nation’s first nonprofit organization to create and present year-round transgender arts programs.
-Fresh Meat’s programs include the popular annual June Fresh Meat Festival, Sean Dorsey Dance’s local and touring engagements and media arts programs.
+Dorsey is also the founder and Artistic Director of Fresh Meat Productions, the nation’s first nonprofit organization to create and present year-round transgender arts programs.
+Fresh Meat’s programs include the popular annual June Fresh Meat Festival, Sean Dorsey Dance’s local and touring engagements and media arts programs. www.seandorseydance.com

-StormMiguel Florez: In June 2010, StormMiguel released his latest solo project, Long Lost Sun, through his label, Bad Flower Music.
+StormMiguel Florez: Last year, StormMiguel released his latest solo project, Long Lost Sun, through his label, Bad Flower Music.
 StormMiguel’s unique and haunting vocals and Americana-folk guitar style invite the listener to reflect on his life and loves growing up queer, transgender, and assimilated Mexican American.
 While his songs are personal, his music and lyrics weave together universal themes of love, loss, family, culture, and complex identities that resonate with listeners from all backgrounds and experiences.
 StormMiguel is passionate about connecting audiences with queer and transgender musicians.
-He’s the founder of internet based Bad Flower Radio, and is currently studying music recording and production. www.stormflorez.com.
+StormMiguel is the founder of internet based Bad Flower Radio, and is currently studying music recording and production.
+He has toured across the U.S., including his recent Pacific Northwest tour with the Tranny Roadshow (2010), and has featured at the Fresh Meat Festival (2009, 2010, 2011), the National Queer Arts Festival (2001, 2004, 2007, 2008, 2009, 2010) and the San Francisco Trans March (2006 – 2008). www.stormflorez.com.

 Cohdi Harrell (New Mexico) is an acrobatic performance maker currently based in the high desert of northern New Mexico.
 Interested in subtlety more than spectacle, and transition over trick, his unique style of poetic acrobatics has brought him international attention and into a myriad of projects and collaborations.
 Cohdi is the co-creator of Ricochet, a contemporary circus duo whose intimate theatrical circus shows have toured to sold out audiences across the country.
 He is currently involved in an ongoing project, Red Room, a queer cabaret in Zagreb, Croatia, and will be joining the Santa Fe Opera for their summer season.
 Cohdi is dedicated to the progression of contemporary circus as a global art form, and is committed to doing his part to help put America on the map. http://www.ricochet.name/